fa-fo-a/app-skeleton/readme.md

 # usage and, possible, (part of) readme of future project

+## container building
+there's both instructions in bibucket-pipelines.yml and hub.docker.com autobuilds can be used for that<br>
+to launch phpunit tests in hub.docker.com autobuilds define env var RUN_TESTS in autobuilds config

 ## local docker
 docker should be installed to run commands below